cosmos/ibc/spec/app/ics-interchain-queries/README.md

 - A query that is executed but does not return a value is marked as `FAILURE`.
 This means that the query has been executed at the Queried Chain, but there was no value associated to the queried path at the requested height.
 - A query that timeout before a result is committed at the Querying Chain is marked as `TIMEOUT`.

-A CrossChainQueryResult is a particular interface used to represent query replies.
+A CrossChainQueryResult is a particular interface used to represent query results.

 ```typescript
 interface CrossChainQueryResult struct {